 Retirement Pay Calculations Under the Temporary Disability Retirement List

-One of two options are used to calculate the benefit.
-According to the VA, the pay is calculated at whichever method provides the greater advantage for the veteran:
+There are two options used to calculate the benefit.
+According to the VA, the pay is calculated at whichever method provides the greater advantage for the Veteran:

-- Pay calculated on the years of active service.
+- Pay is calculated on the years of active service.
 This is known as “Method B.”

 Your pay will be determined based on whichever is more beneficial for you.

 Federal guidelines state that you must have a physical every 18 months when on the TDRL.
 Failing to do so will result in suspended payments until the examination has been performed.

 The date you were signed on to the temporary list is very important.
 According to the DoD, those on the temporary list prior to Jan.
 1, 2017, are allowed to remain on that list for a maximum of five years, assuming there is no change in the condition.